-360 361 risk direction or criteria need to be adjusted?
-If so, this provides an opportunity to repeat the cycle illustrated in Figure 7.
-362 363 364 In addition to these programmatic adjustments, specific risk treatment adjustments might be identified during continuous monitoring and ongoing assessment activities.
+In addition to these programmatic adjustments, specific risk treatment adjustments might be identified during continuous monitoring and ongoing assessment activities.
 Such adjustments are described in Section 5.

-365 4.2.3 Reviewing Whether Constraints are Overly Stringent 866 867 A challenge for senior managers is ensuring that their organizations are permitting enough risk, especially those risks that help realize benefits (e.g., opportunities, rewards).
-These introspective 368 questions help those in risk governance roles identify whether their risk managers are using the 369 risk governance tools and process correctly or if the risk governance tools and process need 370 adjustment.
-371 It is rare that an opportunity can be realized without a negative risk.
-One might also question 372 why anyone would embark on a circumstance that results in a negative risk without a 373 corresponding opportunity that makes such an endeavor worthwhile.
-A basic objective of risk 374 management programs is to identify individual negative risks so that they can be matched to their 375 corresponding positive risks, enabling trade-off analysis.
-With individual negative risks 876 877 identified, the risk program is prepared to move ahead with a risk response should the trade-off analysis render a decision to proceed with the positive risk.
-3// analysis render a decision to proceed with the positive risk.
-378 4.2.4 Adjustments to Priority 379 A final program-level adjustment relates to enterprise priorities.
-All cybersecurity risk decisions 880 flow from the enterprise mission and priorities.
-This is illustrated by Activity Point 1 in Figure 8 381 where senior leaders establish mission and priorities, which drive strategic objectives and 382 planning, which are then used to direct CSRM activities.
-Subsequently, risks that are identified 383 and assessed are recorded in the CSRR in accordance with those priorities.
-As shown in NISTIR 384 8286B, Section 2.2, the order in which risks are addressed, direction regarding appropriate 385 response, and even agreement about which risks will be addressed all derive from the enterprise 886 priorities.
-For this reason, a key enterprise activity will be a periodic review of those priorities 387 and the effects they have on CSRM.
-Based on the results of such reviews, priorities might be 888 adjusted or clarified to ensure continued alignment between CSRM activity and mission 389 objectives.
+4.2.3.
+Reviewing Whether Constraints are Overly Stringent

+A challenge for senior managers is ensuring that their organizations are permitting enough risk, especially those risks that help realize benefits (i.e., opportunities, rewards).
+These introspective questions help those in risk governance roles identify whether their risk managers are using the risk governance tools and processes correctly or if the risk governance tools and processes need adjustment.

+It is rare that an opportunity can be realized without a negative risk.
+One might also question why anyone would embark on a circumstance that results in a negative risk without a corresponding opportunity that makes such an endeavor worthwhile.
+A basic objective of risk management programs is to identify individual negative risks so that they can be matched to their corresponding positive risks, enabling trade-off analysis.
+With individual negative risks identified, the risk program is prepared to move ahead with a risk response, should the trade-off analysis render a decision to proceed with the positive risk.

+4.2.4.
+Adjustments to Priority

+A final program-level adjustment relates to enterprise priorities.
+As has been expressed throughout this series, all cybersecurity risk decisions flow from the enterprise's mission and priorities.
+This is illustrated by Activity Point 1 in Fig. 8 where senior leaders establish the mission and priorities, which drive strategic objectives and planning, which are then used to direct CSRM activities.
+Subsequently, risks that are identified and assessed are recorded in the

+CSRR in accordance with those priorities.
+As shown in NISTIR 8286B, Section 2.2, the order in which risks are addressed, the direction of appropriate responses, and even the agreement about which risks will be addressed are all derived from the enterprise priorities.
+For this reason, a key enterprise activity will be a periodic review of those priorities and the effects that they have on CSRM.
+Based on the results of such reviews, priorities might be adjusted or clarified to ensure continued alignment between CSRM activities and mission objectives.

-5 Cybersecurity Risk Monitoring, Evaluation, and Adjustment
+5. Cybersecurity Risk Monitoring, Evaluation, and Adjustment

-- Risk management should not simply be managing lists of risks.
-For the activities to be - meaningful, risk managers throughout the enterprise must be informed about objectives, results, - priorities, and opportunities.
-A key purpose of the various risk registers is to enable ongoing - monitoring of enterprise risk activities.
-Based on those activities, - senior leaders evaluate available options and adjust guidance and - 896 operations to help realize opportunities and minimize harmful - 897 impact.
+As shown throughout the NISTIR 8286 series, it is important to remember that risk management is not simply managing lists of risks.
+For the activities to be meaningful, risk managers throughout the enterprise must be informed about objectives, results, priorities, and opportunities.
+A key purpose of the various risk registers is to enable ongoing monitoring of enterprise risk activities.
+Based on those activities, senior leaders evaluate available options and adjust guidance and operations to help realize opportunities and minimize harmful impact.